 – How did Ryou know she’d be in that alley or that she was being attacked?
 Does he have Blue Knight powers now?
 Funnily enough, even Ichigo draws this comparison.

-– Wait, she de-transformed….and now she can’t understand Alto….the cat…who she should be able to understand….Did the writers completely forget the powers she has?
+– Wait, she de-transformed….and now she can’t understand Alto….the cat…whom she should be able to understand even while in her normal form….Did the writers completely forget the powers she has?

 – Just out of curiosity, why does Ryou not transform with kisses?

 – Give the show props – this is the first time we’ve gotten confirmation that Chimera Animals have killed people before.
 That’s definitely a proper jump in threat level.

 – Why can only girls properly attain Mew power?
 Akasaka says you need a specific gene type to attain the power, which is fine, but he specifically said that girls were the main target for the power.
 Is it only girls who can have this gene?
 Why?

 – Also doesn’t explain where the scarf came from.

 – I get that they did extensive research on this stuff, but how do they know ten minutes is the time limit for Shirogane’s permanent transformation?